curityio/kubernetes-training/README.md

 - Expose the admin UI and runtime endpoints using domain based URLs.
 - Use cert-manager to issue TLS certificates to enable HTTPS URLs.

-### 3 - Final Tutorial
+### 3 - Final Curity Identity Server Tutorial

-Follow the [README instructions](./4-final-tutorial/README.md) to learn how to:
+Follow the [README instructions](./3-curity-identity-server/README.md) to learn how to:

-- Use persistent volumes for data storage.
+- Use a SQL database with persistent storage of identity data like user accounts.
-- Parameterize and protect configuration data for a deployment pipeline.
+- Uses configuration best practices for a deployment pipeline.

+### 4 - Final Curity Token Handler Tutorial

+Follow the [README instructions](./4-curity-token-handler/README.md) to learn how to:

-- Customize the API gateway to include plugins for the phantom token and OAuth proxy.
+- Uses API gateway plugins to complete the backend endpoints needed to use the token handler pattern.
+- Runs a working Single Page Application against the token handler endpoints.
+- Uses configuration best practices for a deployment pipeline.

 ### Free Resources